A Pioneering Nephrologist’s Mission to Save AKI Burn Patients with Early Hemodialysis

 Summary

 Amy Sprague, MD, CPI, FACP, the first nephrologist in the U.S. to specialize in burn patients, is focused on redefining the indications for hemodialysis for critically ill patients with burn injuries suffering from acute kidney injury (AKI).
 AKI is a common complication for burn patients that is historically associated with an exceedingly high 80% to 100% mortality rate in severe cases.
 Dr. Sprague, who began researching the topic more than 30 years ago while in the U.S. Army, wants to change the way that renal replacement therapy (RRT) is indicated in AKI burn trauma patients, to have it started sooner than it generally is now, prior to the appearance of the classic markers of AKI seen in other patients.
-In her view, having the ability to deliver flexible and adaptive dialysis with the Tablo® Hemodialysis System is a great option for these patients.
+In her view, having the ability to deliver flexible and personalized dialysis with the Tablo® Hemodialysis System is a great option for these patients.

 “My mission in the burn world with acute kidney injury, is to avoid acute kidney injury,” Dr. Sprague explains.
 “In burn patients, if you wait for the classic indicators of AKI to start renal replacement, then the mortality rate is exceptionally high and you lose them.
-I think in the ICU we need to focus on redefining the indicators for RRT in these patients, and it needs to not be linked to the typical serum creatinine levels and urine output.
+I think in the ICU we need to focus on redefining the indicators for renal replacement in these patients, and it needs to not be linked to the typical serum creatinine levels and urine output.
 The classic definition of AKI is good for a patient who is stable and has AKI because of a medication, for example.
 But it’s not the correct indicator, I believe, for ICU and critically ill patients.
 And in more complex burn trauma cases, it needs to be linked more to inflammation and volume resistance, and dialysis needs to be started sooner rather than later.
 That would be my goal.”

 U.S. Army Nephrologist Takes on a Difficult Challenge